Toronto International Film Festival

 The Toronto International Film Festival is the biggest and brightest public film festival on the planet.
 World premieres, galas, shmoozes and parties comprise this illustrious event where stars, directors and industry honchos make the rounds.
-If you’re a cinephile or simply just love to experience new and innovative films, TIFF is the place to be.
+Whether you’re a cinephile or just love to see the celebs, TIFF is the place to be.

 Featured video: A Home Away From Home: Celebrities at TIFF Talk Toronto